DionGijswijt/Pythonista/README.md

-# Pythonista
-Experiments with Pythonista 3
+# Pythonista 3
+A first project in Pythonista

+This simple app is meant to draw a graph (network) and save it to the clipboard